algosup/2024-2025-project-2-serious-game-team-6/Documents/FunctionalSpecifications/functionalSpecifications.md

 ## Game features

 All the game features will be documented using the [Nuclino](https://www.nuclino.com) tool.
-You can check out how I've organized the features following this [link](https://app.nuclino.com/Serious-Game-Team-6/Game-Design-Document).
+You can check out how I've organized the features following this [link](https://game-design-document.nuclino.site).

 For ease of reading and understanding, I've made a whole dedicated [Game Design Document](./gameDesign.md).

-In game development, the key is not to get too attached to things.
+All the final specifications of the game won't be documented in this GDD.
 This game design document may say X, but ultimately it's up to us to decide whether X is right for the game when we try it out.
 So this design document will be a starting point, not an ending point; **it must evolve as development progresses**.

 ## Non-Functional Requirements